-Trump heading to Dallas for conversation on race relations and policing
+Trump touts tear gas use in Minneapolis during conversation on race relations and policing in Dallas

 She said Trump is interested in “policy prescriptions that protect law enforcement and make sure they’re able to do their job and protect our communities, but also has the appropriate amount of reform to take into account and to address what we saw in that horrendous, horrendous video of the death of George Floyd.”

-Recent polls have showed a dip in Trump’s job approval rating.
-A Gallup survey released Wednesday found a drop to 39% amid the protests — and that he is trailing presumptive Democratic nominee Joe Biden.
+The roundtable included administration officials as well as local black supporters.
+But, according to the Dallas Morning News, Dallas Police Chief Reneé Hall, Dallas County Sheriff Marian Brown and District Attorney John Creuzot – all of whom are black – were not invited to Trump’s afternoon roundtable.

+Mayor Eric Johnson, a Democrat, who also is black, was invited, “but he had to politely decline because of prior obligations,” an aide told the publication.

-An ad released Wednesday by Trump’s campaign emphasizes his self-proclaimed credentials as a law-and-order president while seeking to cast Biden as overly supportive of those who have protested Floyd’s death in policy custody.
+Trump’s campaign released an ad Wednesday focused on his self-proclaimed credentials as a law-and-order president while seeking to cast Biden as overly supportive of those who have protested Floyd’s death.

 “Antifa destroys our communities.
 Rioting.
 Looting.
 Yet Joe Biden kneels down,” the narrator says, as footage of Biden kneeling at a church in Wilmington, Del., is superimposed over images of violent protests.

-Biden, who is scheduled to hold an event Thursday in Philadelphia related to recovery from the coronavirus crisis, issued a statement ahead of Trump’s trip to Dallas questioning the president’s motives.
+Biden, who held an event Thursday in Philadelphia related to recovering economically from the coronavirus crisis, issued a statement ahead of Trump’s trip to Dallas questioning the president’s motives.

 “For weeks we’ve seen President Trump run away from a meaningful conversation on systemic racism and police brutality,” the former vice president said.
 “Instead, he has further divided our country.
 Today’s trip to Texas won’t change any of that.
 President Trump is more interested in photo ops than offering a healing voice as our nation mourns.”

-Mayor Eric Johnson, who also is black, was invited, “but he had to politely decline because of prior obligations,” an aide told the publication.

-According to the White House, the event is taking place at the Dallas campus of Gateway Church, which is led by senior pastor Robert Morris.
-Morris is a member of Trump’s evangelical advisory board, a group of spiritual counselors formed during the 2016 campaign.
+Katrina Pierson, a senior adviser to the Trump campaign, said Biden “completely botched his lines” and “doesn’t know what he’s talking about.”

+“As the party of Lincoln, Republicans are rightly proud of what Juneteenth represents and of President Trump’s excellent record of achievement for Black Americans,” she said.

-After the roundtable, Trump is scheduled to attend a high-dollar fundraiser at a private residence in the city before returning to Washington at night.
+After the roundtable, Trump is scheduled to attend a high-dollar fundraiser at a private residence in the city before heading to his golf club in Bedminster, N.J.